jlouis/combinatorrent/README.md

     make conf build test

 This builds HaskellTorrent with the *Debug* flag set and also builds the software with profiling by default so it is easy to hunt down performance regressions.
 It also runs the internal test-suite for various values.
+There are a couple of interesting targets in the top-level Makefile

 Reading material for hacking HaskellTorrent:
 --------------------------------------------